vincenzomazzeo/karaf-activemq-camel-cxf-jpa-tutorial/README.md

 ##### Event Bus Features XML
 In the `features.xml` file are listed the dependencies and the modules - called features - of the application.

-First of there is the list of the repositories that contain the third-party features needed by the application
+First there is the list of the repositories that contain the third-party features needed by the application
 ```xml
 <repository>mvn:org.ops4j.pax.jdbc/pax-jdbc-features/0.8.0/xml/features</repository>
 <repository>mvn:org.apache.camel.karaf/apache-camel/2.15.2/xml/features</repository>
 <repository>mvn:org.apache.activemq/activemq-karaf/5.11.1/xml/features</repository>
 ```
-In this case the application depends on [PAX JDBC] whis is an OSGi [JDBC] Service Implementation, [Camel][apache camel] and [ActiveMQ][apache activemq].
+In this case the application depends on [PAX JDBC], which is an OSGi [JDBC] Service Implementation, [Camel][apache camel] and [ActiveMQ][apache activemq].

 Then there are the features definition: